hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 If instead you need to update the URL directly when the user clicks on one of the "navigation control" elements, you have to provide routing parameters (`route/query/model/etc`) to the component; refer to the "Component API" section below for specifications about these parameters (the APIs are slightly different for the two components).

-## How to use the "Numbered" pagination
+## How to use the "Numbered" Pagination

-The basic invocation of the "numbered" pagination requires the `@totalItems` argument to be provided (plus the event/routing handlers, see below):
+The basic invocation of the Numbered Pagination requires the `@totalItems` argument to be provided (plus the event/routing handlers, see below):

 ```handlebars
 <Hds::Pagination::Numbered @totalItems={{40}} />
 ```

-By default the "Info" and "SizeSelector" sub-components are displayed, and the component takes care of updating the values and the states of the different elements, according to the user interactions with the component.
+By default the Info and SizeSelector sub-components are displayed, and the component takes care of updating the values and the states of the different elements, according to the user interactions with the component.

 ### Extra arguments

-It’s possible to customize the "Info", "Controls", and "SizeSelector" components by providing additional arguments to them.
+It’s possible to customize the Info, Controls, and SizeSelector components by providing additional arguments to them.
 For more details about these parameters, refer to the "Component API" section.

 Below is an example of some of these extra arguments: